 KLP Banken AS' (KLP Banken) A3 long-term deposit rating is derived from (1) the bank's baa1 Baseline Credit Assessment (BCA); and (2) one notch of rating uplift from our assessment of a very high probability of affiliate support from its parent Kommunal Landspensjonskasse (KLP, A2 stable Insurance Financial Strength Rating), which results in an Adjusted BCA of a3.
 The deposit rating does not incorporate any uplift from our Advanced Loss Given Failure (LGF) analysis, reflecting the limited amount of outstanding obligations protecting the bank's junior depositors in case of failure.
-KLP Banken's short-term deposit rating is Prime-2, its Counterparty Risk Ratings (CRR) are A1/Prime-1 and its Counterparty Risk Assessment (CR Assessment) is Aa3(cr)/Prime-1(cr).

-KLP Banken's baa1 standalone BCA reflects its solid capital buffers, the bank reported a common equity tier 1 (CET1) capital ratio of 19.7% as of the end of June 2019, and improving funding profile, with increasing amounts of more stable deposits, balanced against still high reliance on market funding.
-The bank's asset risk is low because of a focus on lending to the Norwegian public sector and retail mortgage customers, which also drives the bank's relatively low profitability.
-The bank's mortgage lending has grown rapidly in recent years, which means that part of its portfolio remains unseasoned.
+KLP Banken's baa1 standalone BCA reflects its solid capital buffers, with a reported common equity tier 1 (CET1) capital ratio of 19.5% as of year-end, and improving funding profile, with increasing amounts of more stable deposits, balanced against still high reliance on market funding.
+The bank's asset risk is low because of a focus on lending to the Norwegian public sector and retail mortgage customers, predominantly public sector employees, which also drives the bank's relatively low profitability.
+Norway's economy contracted by 0.8% in 2020 and unemployment rose to 5.1%, but KLP Banken's asset quality remained resilient given its lending focus.
+Nevertheless, the bank's mortgage lending has grown rapidly in recent years, which means that part of its portfolio remains unseasoned.